Shen8Singh/text1_repo/README.md

 # text1_repo

-Hi, I am changing but delete. you can read this. ha ha  i am changing now on vs code.
+Hi, I am changing but deleting. you can read this.
+Ha ha,  I am changing now on vs. code.

-i am create new line. hh
+I am creating a new line. hh

-utgd